-WEIR READYWhat’s a Weir?
+WEIR READYWhat’s the Weir?
 In the 1950’s, a 97 cm high weir was built at Cowichan Lake to store enough water so that Cowichan River flows could be sustained throughout the dry season.
-It is a cement structure, spanning the lake at the head of the river, and includes a boat lock and several ‘spill […]
+“The weir” is actually a series of things, including a pre-existing island, a “rock filled sheet pile dam”, a boat lock and […]

 Work begins on new weir for Cowichan Lake, Cowichan Valley Citizen